Table of Contents

 Lifetime Value (LTV) is one of the most important metrics we follow in SaaS.
 It tells us the value our customers bring to our business.

 Typically, LTV is estimated using a “simple” LTV calculation.
-It’s ubiquitous in our industry: a simple but effective metric for estimating LTV.
 But is it really effective?

-In our previous post, we explored pitfalls in using “churn” metrics.
-We found that “churn” misleads us in some circumstances, such as when there are many short-term customers.
+In a previous post, we explored pitfalls in using churn metrics.
+We found that churn calculations misleads us in some circumstances, such as when there are many short-term customers, which may make it difficult to accurately identify users at risk for churn and requires careful assessment of customer vs revenue churn..

 LTV = Average monthly revenue per user/user churn

-Notice that it includes “churn” in the denominator.
-That “churn” is the same metric we tested in our previous post.
+Notice that it includes churn in the denominator.

-Let’s run some simulations where we know the actual value for LTV and see how the “simple” method performs at estimating it.
+Let’s run some simulations where we know the actual value for LTV and see how the “simple” method estimates it.

-Let’s simulate a simple business situation: a stagnant business, where nothing is changing.
+Here we have our first scenario: a stagnant business where nothing changes.
 Sign-ups stay the same.
 Dropouts stay the same, and the average lifetime of a subscription does not change.
 Here’s a summary:

-The graph below illustrates a simulation where we generate the data ourselves using known parameters (such as sign-up rates, subscription lifetimes).
-Since we created these features, we know the ground truth.
-We can evaluate our metrics, such as “simple” LTV, by comparing them against the truth.
+The graph below illustrates a simulation where we generate the data ourselves using known parameters (such as sign-up rates and subscription lifetimes).
+We can evaluate key metrics, such as “simple” LTV, by comparing them against the truth.

 Here’s a look at the active subscriber population in the simulation we described above:

-Notice how the population of active subscribers grows quickly over the first 20 months, then the population fluctuates above and below the red dotted line for the rest of the time in the simulation.
+Notice how the population of active subscribers grows quickly over the first 20 months, then the population fluctuates above and below the red dotted line for the following duration of the simulation.
 After about 15 months, the business is truly stagnant.
-The purple active-subscribers line will hug the red dotted line forever, fluctuating at around 72 subscribers.
+The purple active subscriber line will forever hug the red dotted line, fluctuating at around 72 subscribers.

-The stagnant business scenario should be easy for an LTV metric to handle because nothing is changing.
-There should be plenty of data for the metric to capture the true LTV.
+An LTV metric should be easy to handle in a stagnant business scenario because nothing changes.
+The metric should have plenty of data to capture the true LTV.
 But can our “simple” LTV metric approach the true LTV that we know?

 Let’s calculate LTV each month in the time series above.
 We will begin with small amounts of data in the early months, but as our dataset grows, the estimate should get closer to the real LTV value.
 Does it?